iamawez/E-commercesite/README.md

 # My E-Commerce Website

 Welcome to My E-Commerce Website!
-This project is an online shopping website built with HTML, CSS, JavaScript, Express, and Node.js.
+This project is an online shopping website built with Ejs, CSS, JavaScript, Express, and Node.js.
 It's designed to provide a user-friendly and responsive shopping experience.

 ## Features